Learn how to hem knit fabric three different ways and which one is my favorite. Each works for different fabric for the perfect hem.

 Hemming with Soft Stretch

-1. Cut the soft stretch the length you need.
-(If you have a curved hem then cut the strips in 3″ to 4″ to go with the curve.)
+- Cut the soft stretch the length you need.
+(If you have a curved hem then cut the strips in 3 inch to 4 inch to go with the curve.)

 I took pictures of each hem right after it was hemmed and then after I pressed it.
 The top row is a hem, the second row is a hem with a fabric facing, and the bottom row is a hem with Soft Stretch.
 Sewing the hem stretched out the fabric on all three, but it’s the most noticeable on the top two.